 I was lying.

-The nights and days I spent in bed praying to GOD, or an almighty power that be, I asked him that I not have the privilege to take in another breathe or feel another heartbeat.
+The nights and days I spent in bed praying to GOD, or an almighty power that be, I asked him that I not have the privilege to take in another breath or feel another heartbeat.
 I didn’t want to wake up from my dreams.
-I didn’t want my friends, family, and peers to know the real Me at the time.
+I didn’t want my friends, family, and peers to know the real ME at the time.

 The truth about my suicidal days is that for four odd years, no one knew.
 I was cunning in telling people I’m living a dream, although I was because I daydreamed in the days I tried to emotionally kill myself.
 Meaning I went through days hoping someone would kill me, for me.
 I was emotionally reckless.
 I recall the moments I thought about doing it, but I ended up writing and running instead.